November 21, 2024

 The coastal town of Makarska, nestled between the majestic Biokovo Mountain and the azure waters of the Adriatic, is home to some of the most beautiful natural landmarks in the region.
 The Biokovo Nature Park offers stunning hiking trails and panoramic views of the Makarska Riviera.
 The park is also home to the Skywalk Biokovo, a glass platform perched on the cliffs, offering breathtaking views of the coastline.

-The town’s central landmark is St. Mark’s Church, with its beautiful bell tower offering panoramic views over the town and the sea.
-Makarska’s Waterfront, with its palm-lined promenade, provides a serene spot for an evening walk, with the impressive mountain backdrop adding to the charm.
+The town’s central landmarks are St. Mark’s Church and Waterfront, with its palm-lined promenade, provides a serene spot for an evening walk, with the impressive mountain backdrop adding to the charm.
+The waterfront leads to saint Peter’s peninsula, perfect spot for taking photos of Makarska, Biokovo, and the amazing sunsets.

 Hvar: A Mix of History and Stunning Views

 The island of Hvar is famous for its vibrant nightlife, but it’s also home to some remarkable historical landmarks.
-The Fortica Fortress (Spanjola) is a standout, offering spectacular views over the town of Hvar and the surrounding islands.
-Dating back to the 16th century, this fortress provides a glimpse into the island’s past while allowing visitors to take in the beautiful Adriatic coastline.
+The Fortica Fortress (Spanish Fortress), dating back to the 16th century, is a standout, offering spectacular views over the town of Hvar and the surrounding islands.
 Hvar was once a strategic Venetian stronghold, and its fortifications tell the story of the island’s defensive role.

-Another must-see is Hvar Cathedral, a Baroque-style church that dominates the town’s main square, Trg Sveti Stjepana.
+Another must-see is Hvar Cathedral, a Baroque-style church that dominates the town’s main square, Saint Stephen’s Square.
 The cathedral is dedicated to St. Stephen, the patron saint of the town.
-Its bell tower, which can be climbed for panoramic views, stands as a testament to Hvar’s religious and cultural importance.

-The island of Brač is not only known for its beautiful beaches but also for its rich cultural and natural landmarks.
-One of the most iconic spots is the Golden Horn (Zlatni Rat) beach, located near the town of Bol.
-This unique, ever-changing sandy spit of land extends into the sea and is considered one of the most beautiful beaches in the world.
-Zlatni Rat is a symbol of the island’s natural beauty and a popular destination for water sports and relaxation.
+One of the most iconic spots on the island of Brač is the Golden Horn (Zlatni Rat) beach, located near the town of Bol.
+This unique, fine pebble – sandy peak (horn) changes its shape according to winds and sea currents, and is considered one of the most beautiful beaches in the world.
+Zlatni Rat is a popular destination for water sports and relaxation.

 The town of Supetar is another highlight, with its picturesque St. Peter’s Church and a lovely seafront promenade.
-On the island’s interior, the Blaca Hermitage – a centuries-old monastery nestled in a remote valley – offers a fascinating peek into the island’s history.
-The hermitage, once home to a community of monks, is a peaceful sanctuary with stunning views of the surrounding landscape.
+On the island’s interior, the Blaca Hermitage – a centuries-old monastery nestled in a remote valley.

 Vis: The Island of Mystery and Beauty